How can I get the permanent residence permit?

 • Generally: Only the time since you had a residence title counts.
 The time of asylum process and Duldung (tolerated stay permit) does not count.

-• Additionally: You must have a valid residence permit, must not have been convicted of a crime, and your identity must be verified.
+• Additionally: You must have a valid residence permit, must usually not have been convicted of a crime, and your identity must be verified.

 3. Check your pension contributions